bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

   OP codes which solely push data to the stack.

-* The transaction must not include any outputs which receive fewer than the defined minimum number of satoshis, currently 546.
+* The transaction must not include any outputs which receive fewer than the defined minimum number of satoshis, [currently 546][bitcoin core fee drop commit].

 {% endautocrossref %}